H.R. 4865: Advancing Research on Agricultural Soil Health Act of 2025

 USDA leadership and research agencies

-The Secretary of Agriculture, the Chief of the Natural Resources Conservation Service, and the Administrator of the Agricultural Research Service would take on new deadlines and reporting duties, including the 270-day methodology deadline, the 1-year strategic plan deadline, 5-year inventory cycles, and annual model reviews.
+The Secretary of Agriculture, the Natural Resources Conservation Service, and the Agricultural Research Service would take on new deadlines and reporting duties: the 270-day standard, the 1-year inventory plan, 5-year sampling cycles, and annual model reviews.

 Federal partner agencies

-The bill requires consultation with the National Institute of Food and Agriculture, Forest Service, Chief Data Officer, Environmental Protection Agency, and Department of Energy, along with other appropriate agencies.
+USDA must consult the National Institute of Food and Agriculture, the Forest Service, the Chief Data Officer, the Environmental Protection Agency, and the Department of Energy.
 That means more formal coordination on data standards, modeling, and inventory design.

 Conservation and research grant recipients